faizan-sharif/Rag-Implementation/README.md

 ## What This System Does

-Ask natural language questions about the Punjab Budget and get precise answers like:
+Ask natural language questions about the Tabular Data and get precise answers like:

 ```
 Question: What is Total Revenue (A=B+C) for Budget Estimates 2025-26?